fxlin/uva-os-main/artifacts-eval/artifact-qemu.md

 See 1.2.2.
 Before compiling:

-- From the code, uncomment `KCONSOLE_PRINTF` (param.h).
+- From the code, uncomment `KCONSOLE_PRINTF` (kernel/param.h).
-- Optionally for QEMU, enlarge the initial framebuffer so the console has a larger size.
-Go to `fb_strcut the_fb`, uncomment larger initial fb sizes (width/height/vwidth/vheight) for QEMU build (`PLAT_RPI3QEMU`).
+- (Optional): for QEMU, one may enlarge the initial framebuffer so the console has a larger size.
+	- Go to `fb_struct the_fb` (in kernel/mbox.c), uncomment larger initial fb sizes (width/height/vwidth/vheight) for QEMU build (`PLAT_RPI3QEMU`).
 No need to change for rpi3 build.

 ## 1.5 Slider